LucasGoncSilva/mosheh/documentation/docs/mosheh/handler.py.md

 Processes an `ast.AnnAssign` node and returns its data.

-This function analyzes the components of an assignment, including the target var and the assigned value, plus the typing notation, returning a structured dict with the extracted details.
+This function analyzes the components of an assignment, including the target var and the assigned value, plus the typing annotation, returning a structured dict with the extracted details.

 Key elements of the returned data: